 Introduction

 The December riot in Alma-Ata in 1986 was a crucial historic event, which revealed processes of Kazakh nation formation in the Kazakh SSR on the eve of the collapse of the Soviet Union.
 December revolt by its nature was spontaneous political will of young people gathered on the square in order to express protest with such decision of Kremlin, so it is to be viewed as natural political phenomenon, which to certain extent defined further political situation in Kazakh Soviet Socialistic Republic.
 Despite the fact that initially it was politically motivated act, aimed to demonstrate reaction of people to the appointment of Genadiy Kolbin, who did not work in Kazakhstan before, to the high leadership of Kazakhstan, then those events became attributed as a national movement in the post-soviet history of Kazakhstan.
 Such situation led to the appearance of two perception of those events in the history of Kazakhstan, which were officially treated as a revelation of Kazakh nationalism in the first five years after the riots (1986-1991) and as national movement for sovereignty and independence in the post-soviet period (1986-2006).
 In other words, attitude to the December riots depended on the political situation in Kazakhstan, which defined the official position to those events.
-December events became no just historical fact but political tool, which was widely used in the building of ideology of independent Kazakhstan.
+December events became not just historical fact but political tool, which was widely used in the building of ideology of independent Kazakhstan.
 Growing public demand for the self-identification and nation-state building in the current political realms of Kazakhstan is an important factor that highlights the role of December revolt in Alma-Ata as political and ideological instrument in terms of nation-state building process.
 This research paper is aimed to analyze perception of December events by the official authorities of Kazakhstan and Soviet Union along with place of December riots in the history of modern Kazakhstan.
 The research paper will consist of three parts, dividing research paper into several stages, which include soviet and early post-soviet periods and December events in a public memory of Kazakhstani people.
 As in 1989, there were Tbilisi riots, the measures and approaches to these events will be also compared to the situation in Kazakhstan.

 Part 1 The flow of riot and the political evaluation in the soviet period